Pygmy gourami: Importance to humans

 The pygmy gourami is hardy and tolerant of less-than-ideal water conditions in the tank.
 It is important to avoid any strong currents in the aquarium and have plenty of hiding places; a heavily planted tank with subdued lighting is ideal.
 They require some space between the top of the water and the tank cover from which to gulp moist air.
 Preferred water conditions include a temperature of 25 °C or above, and a pH of less than 7.

 While these are not schooling fish, they can usually be kept peacefully in small groups.
 They will not compete well for food with aggressive tank mates and will not cope well with constant harassment.
 Nippy fish such as tiger barbs or large danios are poor choices for tank companions.
 They will be targeted by male bettas so should not be kept with them.
 Because of their small size, pygmy gouramis are an ideal choice for smaller aquaria.
-A good size aquarium for a trio or pair would be a planted 5 gallon tank.
+A good size aquarium for a trio or pair would be a planted 10 gallon tank.
+While they can be single housed in smaller aquaria, they are better suited to larger groups with ample space.

 Sparkling gouramis sometimes prey on smaller shrimp species such as those from genera Neocaridina and Caridina.

 They are not finicky about food, and will readily accept flake foods, live foods, or frozen foods — once or twice every day.